Aikido Belts, ranks, and certificates are not the main focus of aikido students. But we are all aware that it is good to have some sort of feedback.

 In this way, you can be sure that you are progressing in your training...

-But, of course, there are lots of variations on how many levels there are, and the importance of each of the Aikido ranks.
+Many Aikido associations and organisations around the world lead their students through a whole series of coloured belts.
+But, of course, there are variations on how many levels there are, and the importance of each of the Aikido ranks.

 In many groups there are only two belts available... white and black.
-There are several different levels and often an Aikido grading allows you to pressure test yourself in stressful but controlled circumstances.
+There are several different levels and often an Aikido grading allows you to pressure test yourself in more stressful but controlled circumstances.

-But this is at the discretion of your Instructor, as some organisations don't allow lower dan grades to wear them in general training, but only at more formal seminars.
+Once you have achieved the Aikido rank of black belt, you'll be a Dan grade and can wear the hakama, which is a pleated divided skirt.
+This is at the discretion of your Instructor, as some organisations don't allow lower dan grades to wear them in general training but only at more formal occasions like seminars.

 Do you want to Fast-Track your Aiki skills?

 Reach peak performance levels with this massive collection of wisdom.
 Ideal for beginners, seasoned students and even instructors.

 You will also learn exactly how to prevent and avoid Aikido training injuries with my Aikido Success Blueprint - Key Action Steps for Fast Results!

 Want local training in Bognor Regis UK?
 Visit...
 Arun Aikido Club